xtonousou/ship/README.md

 ### Contribution

-Pull requests, issues, suggestions, testing and feedback are all welcome.
+Pull requests, issues, suggestions, testing and feedback are all welcome

 * Fork the repo
 * Create a new branch